Who was David Oluwale? The story of country's 'first victim of racist policing'

-Today marks the 50th anniversary of what racial justice campaigners have described as one of Yorkshire's most shameful episodes.
+It has been described by racial justice campaigners as one of Yorkshire's most shameful episodes.

-Nigerian immigrant David Oluwale had come to Britain to work, at 19 years old sailing into Hull on a cargo ship.
-But mentally ill and vulnerable he ended up homeless in Leeds.
+Nigerian immigrant David Oluwale came to Britain in 1949 to work, aged 19, sailing into Hull on a cargo ship and then travelling to Leeds.

-Mr Oluwale never settled, and spent his time in and out of prison, on the streets in Leeds City Centre, and at the infamous High Royds psychiatric hospital in Menston.
+He spent his time in and out of prison, on the streets in Leeds city centre and at the infamous High Royds psychiatric hospital in Menston.

-After his release he was targeted by two Leeds Police officers and was systematically beaten right up until his death in 1969.
+After his release he was targeted by two Leeds Police officers and was systematically beaten right up until his death.

 In April 1969, Oluwale was seen running towards the River Aire.
 He was holding the back of his head with his hands.